 Prevailing interest rates will affect the market value of the Debentures.
-Assuming all other factors remain unchanged, the market value of the Debentures will decline as prevailing interest rates for comparable debt instruments rise, and increase as prevailing interest rates for comparable debt instruments decline.
+Assuming all other factors remain unchanged, the market value of the Debentures will decline as prevailing interest rates for comparable debt instruments rise and increase as prevailing interest rates for comparable debt instruments.

 Challenging market conditions, the health of the economy as a whole and numerous other factors beyond the control of Granite LP may have a material effect on the business, financial condition, liquidity and results of operations of Granite LP.
 Financial markets have recently experienced significant price and volume fluctuations that have particularly affected the market prices of securities of issuers and that have often been unrelated to the operating performance, underlying asset values or prospects of such issuers.
 There can be no assurance that continuing fluctuations in price and volume will not occur.
 Accordingly, the market price of the Debentures may decline even if Granite LP's operating results, underlying asset values or prospects have not changed.
 Additionally, these factors, as well as other related factors, may cause decreases in asset values that are objective evidence of impairment, which may result in impairment losses.
-If such increased levels of volatility and market turmoil occur, Granite LP's operations could be adversely impacted and the market price of the Debentures may be adversely affected.
+If such increased levels of volatility and market price of the Debentures may be adversely affected.